 Each year, Congress passes the Defense Appropriations Act and the Defense Authorization Act, which contain pay raises for military personnel.
 It gets adjusted to help keep military pay from lagging too far behind civilian pay, but that is dependent upon politics.

 Military Pay vs. Civilian Pay

-Look at America's Job Bank online and type in your MOS/AFSC/Rating (or the one you're considering, for the those thinking of joining the military) in the area you want to work.
-Pretty surprising the range of pay for most of them, and when you consider the additional qualifications many civilian jobs require, the military's even more of an advantage, because it hires you without experience or training, and provides that to you, free of charge.
+Look at America's Job Bank online and type in your MOS/AFSC/Rating (or the one you're considering, for those thinking of joining the military) in the area you want to work.
+The range of pay for most of the jobs is pretty surprising, and when you consider the additional qualifications many civilian jobs require, the military is even more of an advantage because it hires you without experience or training—and provides that to you, free of charge.